Living My Dream With Charity: Water and How They’ve Changed the Way We Donate

 ‘Charity: water’ have overcome the trust issues with their 100% model which basically means that all of the money donated is sent straight to the field to build water wells for people in need because their overheads are covered by private donors.
 Their GPS tracking systems also enable donors to see exactly where their money has been sent to and notifies them if a water well is no longer working.

 Scott admitted during his talk that it isn’t sustainable for small charities to achieve a 100% model and nor should they try to.
 I imagine as they continue to grow that it has been hard for ‘charity: water’ to maintain.
 But Scott also added that charities should offer donors more transparency about where the money is spent, including operating costs.
-It’s also worth noting that ‘charity: water’ are incredibly optimistic and focus on the positive impact that the money raised has made to communities, showing happy and healthy individuals as a result.
+It’s also worth noting that ‘charity: water’ is incredibly optimistic and focuses on the positive impact that the money raised has made to communities, showing happy and healthy individuals as a result.

 I can’t help but think about ‘charity: water’ whenever I soak in a bath with my music, run a long hot shower, or help myself to filtered water from my tap.
 How incredible is it to be able to do these things and yet not everyone is as fortunate?
 It’s amazing that in this day and age people still walk miles and miles to collect dirty water.

 Young people, especially little girls, sacrifice an education as a result and millions are dying of ill health, 43% of which are children under five (charity: water 2019).
 Clean water should be accessible to everyone as a necessity; it’s the simplest medicine to everything and one of our best blessings but not everyone is able to say the same.
-Because of this, ‘charity: water’ continuously break the mould to improve this and have so far funded 38,113 water projects for 9.3 million people around the world.
+Because of this, ‘charity: water’ continuously breaks the mould to improve this and have so far funded 38,113 water projects for 9.3 million people around the world.

 Although I gratefully don’t have a personal connection to ‘charity: water’, which I discovered is another main motivator for donating, they will forever inspire the marketer within me because of how innovative and creative they are.